 These Jamaican Jerk Chicken Kebabs will be a hit with friends and family at your next summer barbecue!
 They are packed full of that traditional jerk flavor and lightened and brightened with some lime and pineapple.
 They are a party in your mouth!

 Barbecuing is so fun and is one of my favorite things to do when getting together with friends or family in the summertime.
 The hot summer air, bare feet, sprinklers, and sparklers, the hum of conversation and bursts of laughter.
 And of course, the occasional short freak rainstorm to interrupt it all.
 There's nothing quite like barbecuing on a summer night.
+If you love jerk, also try our Jerk Chicken Tacos.

 If I'm being honest, kebabs have never been my favorite.
 I love the onions, pineapple and peppers, but the chicken always seems dry and bland.
 I wanted to make something with a good punch of flavor, and jerk chicken came to mind.
 But I wanted to brighten the flavor a bit and make it more summery.
 That's where the lime and pineapple come in.
 And holy cow is it good!